With ‘Jurassic World 3,’ dinosaurs rule again at box office

 “The appetite for the colossal creatures in this franchise is still voracious, and the way audiences want to experience this movie is in 3D,” said Travis Reid, the CEO and president of Cinema for RealD, in a statement.

-Both “Top Gun: Maverick” and “Jurassic World: Dominion” represent an important caveat for an industry that continues to learn new lessons about pandemic-era moviegoing every week.
+Both “Top Gun: Maverick” and “Jurassic World: Dominion” are an important caveat for an industry that continues to learn new lessons about pandemic-era moviegoing every week.
 Although both films are legacy sequels, neither are of the superhero variety, which, for a long time, had seemed like the only pandemic-proof genre.

 “Top Gun: Maverick” is still coasting in rarefied skies too: It fell only 44% in its third weekend with an estimated $50 million to take second place, bringing its North American total north of $393.3 million.
 “Doctor Strange 2,” in its sixth weekend, was a distant third with $4.9 million.